noahehall/theBookOfNoah/databases/mongodb.md

 ## important notes, files and directories
 ## notes
+  - by default
-  - by default mongodb runs using hte `mongodb` user account
+    - mongodb runs using hte `mongodb` user account
       - if you change the user account
-      - update the permission to the data and log directories -
+        - update the permission to the data and log directories
+    - mongodb instances run on part `27017`
 ## files directories
   - data directory
     - /var/lib/mongodb